RETIREMENT LIVING IN WEST SUSSEX

 From vintage rail trips – try the Bluebell Railway Lewes to East Grinstead or the Spa Valley Railway in Royal Tunbridge Wells, to boat trips that offer a new perspective on the famous Seven Sisters and Beachy Head cliffs, there are plenty of interesting ways to explore Sussex and beyond.
 A short trip into East Sussex and you’ll find the boho delights of Brighton or elegant Eastbourne.
 While the 1066 battle of Hastings is remembered in the town of Battle.
 The Surrey Hills Area of Outstanding Natural Beauty offers endless exploration opportunities for walkers.
 Enjoy the artworks at this Inspiring Views trail.
 Ramblers will love the spectacular coastal scenery of the South Downs Way or the beautiful Brighton & Lewes Downs UNESCO Biosphere.
 All of this and the world class culture and attractions of London are within easy reach too.

-Developments in West Sussex
+Retirement Homes in West Sussex

 Explore our Developments by Location